divisha-walia/oasis_task1/README.md

-this is a voice assistant.
+this is a voice assistant using python.